 Imagine my surprise when I was looking through Facebook for any entries about someone getting a new miniature schnauzer, hoping to see a photo of you.
 And then I find your ‘mug shot’ for being missing during the hottest days of the year, and being missing for 3 nights.
 That could have easily happened when you lived here, as you’d find any excuse to go for an unauthorized field trip.
 I’ve fished you out of bushes, twice retrieved you from the kennel of neighbors whose back yard backs up to the house two doors away, and the time the nice grocery delivery lady got you headed back towards the house.
 With degenerative hips, knees, shoulders, and spine, it was so hard for me to get you before you got yourself in trouble.
 You were found miles from your new home, and were running scared at night when you were spotted.
 I’m just so thankful that you were found safe, and unharmed.
 And that your new family knew where to post your info so you’d be found.

 I still cry when I think of you being gone, but I know the family you went to was needing a fur-baby.
-Maybe it was just supposed to be this way- that I kept you safe until they needed you.
-I know it’s safer for me- no constant fear of falling with you darting under my feet and legs, no totaled bed to change to recover from (takes me 2 days to plan for changing the sheets on a good day), no worrying about you getting loose here, Shelby is calmer (though she did seem to wonder where you went for about 30 seconds- I think you might both need to be the only dog in a home), and you have someone who can be more active and do more with you.
+There are no totaled bed to changes for me to recover from (takes me 2 days to plan for changing the sheets on a good day), no worrying about you getting loose here, Shelby is calmer (though she did seem to wonder where you went.
 But love doesn’t get shut off on my end just because you’re gone from here.

-I’ll never regret getting you– just putting you through the confusion of leaving the home you knew, another month at the kennel where they observed you (and evidently cured your poop eating- wish I’d been let in on that little trick before I had to hand you over- I asked anybody I could for help with that), and then being with your new family for a week before you took off.
+I’ll never regret getting you– just putting you through the confusion of leaving the home you knew, another month at the kennel where they observed you (and evidently cured your poop regurgitation -not puking- but spewing with no warning)- wish I’d been let in on that little trick before I had to hand you over- I asked anybody I could for help with that), and then being with your new family for only a week before you took off.
 I’m sure they were terrified.
 It was over a month ago, and I cry thinking about you being alone and scared in the dark.
-The heat was terrible, and I’m guessing that’s why you moved around at night.
+The heat was terrible those 3 days you were missing, and I’m guessing that’s why you moved around at night.
 You were used to 66 degrees year round.

 Shiloh, it’s OK to be happy at your new house !
 I want you to be happy- they love you and want you so much (as I did).
 They didn’t care that you weren’t a baby.
-I’m not sure they got all of the info on why you were sent back (and it was mostly about my body falling apart, which wouldn’t have been an issue if the regurgitation of poop you ate hadn’t made frequent bed changes, different poop eating deterrents, many types of foods, behavioralist help, not much help from the vet who you saw here, etc. necessary).
+I’m not sure they got all of the info on why you were sent back (some of it was about my body falling apart, which wouldn’t have been an issue if the regurgitation of poop hadn’t made frequent bed changes necessary, different poop eating deterrents, many types of foods, behavioralist help, no help from the vet who you saw here, etc.).
 I really did all I could to keep you.
 I knew it would be hard to give you away- you were one of three who lived in this house…and your absence is felt.
+Half of my family is now gone without you; losing dad in 2016 was hard enough.
 I wasn’t sure I expected to still be crying almost daily.
 I’d been doing fairly well until I saw the mugshot.
 I’m just so glad you’re safe.
-They love you, Shiloh- let them.
+They love you, Shiloh- let them love you.
 Don’t run off.
 Go to them when they call you.
 Learn what they want to teach you.
 Be your usual goofy, happy self.
 Throw your toys in the air and wonder where they went.
 Run around and slide on the floor.
 Snuggle with your new family.
 You look good !
 Your eyes are bright, ears up- be the sweet, funny girl you always have been.
 You don’t need to be afraid.
+I wrote to your new family on Facebook, and they adore you.

 I’m gutted, as I knew I would be.
 But it was the only logical thing I could do for all of us.
 It wasn’t lack of love, but the hardest decision I’ve ever had to make, and I’ve had a life of lousy situations to survive.
-You needed more.
-I needed less.
 But it was never lack of love.
 I’m the only one who had a choice in this, and that is so unfair to you, even if you are a dog.
 I’m so sorry.
 But please, let your new people love you.

 - * * * * * * * * *